sjspielman/tasty/working-with-your-data/working-with-your-own-data.md

 wget -O <FILE_PATH_TO_SAVE_TO> '<URL>'
 ```

-*Specific example: using the -O option* Here's another example an example where we will download that same array express file, but instead save it to a `data` folder and call it `some_array_data.zip`.
+*Specific example: using the -O option* Here's another example where we will download that same array express file, but instead save it to a `data` folder and call it `some_array_data.zip`.
 (Best to keep the file extension consistent to avoid troubles!)